Jul 26, 2017

 This eccentrically named restaurant has withstood the vagaries of the neighbourhood – and a change of ownership – since its opening in 2003.
 You’ll be given a menu but you won’t have any choice in the matter: chef Karl Firla decides what your eight-course degustation will consist of (dietary requirements are taken into account, of course).
 That means that every visit to Oscillate Wildly is a new adventure in experiential, seasonal tastes.

-Each item is listed by just three ingredients – Persimmon, Pumpkin, Lobster, for example, yields soft, raw persimmon with a ribbon of charred butternut pumpkin over which with a lobster bisque is poured at the table.
+Each item is listed by just three ingredients – Persimmon, Pumpkin, Lobster, for example, yields soft, raw persimmon with a ribbon of charred butternut pumpkin over which a lobster bisque is poured at the table.
 A dessert simply titled Chestnuts, Vanilla is a pear curd covered with a powder made of toffee, dried chestnut mushroom and brown bread and served with vanilla ice-cream and raw shaved chestnut.
 The bistro, all crisp white linen, monochrome tiled floors and eclectic tunes, seats just 28 so book ahead to guarantee a table.

 275 Australia Street, Newtown; (02) 9517 4700